dzekelid/alerts/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/alerts/master/_listings/sendgrid/alerts-alert-id-patch.md
-- name: SendGrid Delete Alerts Alert
+- name: SendGrid Get Alerts Alert
-  description: "**This endpoint allows you to delete an alert.**\n\nAlerts allow you
+  description: "**This endpoint allows you to retrieve a specific alert.**\n\nAlerts
-    to specify an email address to receive notifications regarding your email usage or statistics. \n* Usage alerts allow you to set the threshold at which an alert will be sent.\n* Stats notifications allow you to set how frequently you would like to receive email statistics reports.
+    allow you to specify an email address to receive notifications regarding your email usage or statistics. \n* Usage alerts allow you to set the threshold at which an alert will be sent.\n* Stats notifications allow you to set how frequently you would like to receive email statistics reports.
 For example, \"daily\", \"weekly\", or \"monthly\".\n\nFor more information about alerts, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Settings/alerts.html)."
   image: http://kinlane-productions.s3.amazonaws.com/api-evangelist-site/company/logos/sendgrid-logo.png
   humanURL: https://sendgrid.com/